adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleFindQuery
-   - for dealing with finding all records for a type of model with query parameters.
+   - For dealing with finding all records for a type of model with query parameters.
-     - can pass in model instances or empty array
+     - Can pass in model instances or empty array

 *Passing in array of model instances*